Key Takeaways

 4. Include Privacy and Data Usage Messages

-Live messaging tools can add a wrinkle because they are often powered by third-party software.
+Live messaging tools can cause concerns because they are often powered by third-party software.
 Customer service messaging can also require a lot of personal information, making some users hesitant to use these tools.

 5. Use Rich Messages